Who we are and what we do:

 How secure is the data we collect?

-The Information Governance Team, including the Data Protection Officer is a part of this function.
-We also have an Information Governance Lead, a Caldicott Guardian and a Senior Information Risk Officer (SIRO).
+The Information Governance Team, including the Data Protection Officer, a Caldicott Guardian and a Senior Information Risk Officer (SIRO).

 With all of the above in place we hope to reduce the possibility of any breaches of data however if you believe your privacy has been breached please contact us immediately on IGteam.firstname.lastname@example.org